RCopeland/Rcopeland/README.md

 ## Stuff I Use

-Obviously a tech stack is highly project specific, but here's the stuff I like to use, all else being equal.

 | Purpose              | Technology                                                                               | Considering Replacement with                                                     | Why                                                                                                                                                                                                                |
 |----------------------|------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | JS Framework         | [React](https://reactjs.org/)                                                            |                                                                                  | I know it, its popular and the alternatives value add isn't high enough to offset the cost.                                                                                                                        |